 - 3.10.1 Recording, holding, using, and sharing information effectively is set out in Parts 1, 2 and 5 of KCSIE 2023.
-The DSL will be equipped to: - a. understand the importance of sharing information within the School and with other schools on transfer, including in-year transfers, and with the safeguarding partners, other agencies, and practitioners; - b. understand the relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the GDPR; - c. be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record keeping.
+The DSL will be equipped to: - understand the importance of sharing information within the School and with other schools on transfer, including in-year transfers, and with the safeguarding partners, other agencies, and practitioners; - b. understand the relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the GDPR and the DfE's guidance: 'Data Protection in Schools' (February 2023). - c. be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made, including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA Children's Social Care or the Prevent programme etc.

-Appendix 2 Forms of abuse and specific safeguarding issues
+Appendix 2 Forms of abuse, exploitation and specific safeguarding issues